varletjs/varlet/packages/varlet-ui/src/ripple/docs/en-US.md

 # Ripple Directive

 ### Intro

-Causes the element to generate a ripple spread effect when clicked.
+When the element is clicked, a water wave spreading effect is generated.

-### Basic Use
+### Basic Usage

 ```html
 <template>